Struggling with the on-page SEO of your blog posts?

 If you’re not sure though, just ask the person who developed it, or use this tool to check yourself.

-If you developed the website yourself, check out this extensive guide that explains how to create a responsive website from scratch, as well as, how to make an existing website responsive.
+If you’re the sole webmaster and developed the website yourself, check out this extensive guide that explains how to create a responsive website from scratch, as well as, how to make an existing website responsive.

 In case you’re on WordPress (and still in the process of creating your website), consider using the following responsive themes: